Legs. A beginners guide to drawing legs.

 Before I begin this tutorial I will attempt to briefly describe the leg.

 The leg is made up of two basic parts.
 The upper leg which consists of the quadriceps which as the name suggests are made up of four separate muscles called the Rectus femoris, the Vastus intermedius, these two muscles form the V shape that can be seen at the middle of the front thigh. the Vastu medialis or inner thigh and the Vastus lateralis, outer thigh.
 Their basic function is to extend and straighten the leg.
 The back of the upper leg is made up of the Biceps femoris or leg biceps along with the thigh flexors and other associated muscles.

-The sketch's below are of a three leg types and are there to give you a basic idea of the muscle groups and how they look and add to the overall shape of the leg.
+The sketches below are of three-leg types and are there to give you a basic idea of the muscle groups and how they look and add to the overall shape of the leg.

 As demonstrated on the three examples the shape of the leg depends on the subject.

-In the first example the person is of a normal build so the shape of the legs appear smooth with no defining shape around the muscle groups.
+In the first example, the person is of a normal build so the shape of the legs appears smooth with no defining shape around the muscle groups.

 Below are three more sketches to give you an idea of how the legs will look when viewed from the front, side and back.

-In the following pages I will try to demonstrate and explain how the legs should look in your drawing using various sketch's and explanations.
+In the following pages, I will try to demonstrate and explain how the legs should look in your drawing using various sketches and explanations.